World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 - 5 min read

 Ever felt like you’re not yourself—moody, forgetful, or just “off”?
-Thyroid hormones directly influence your brain chemistry and memory.
-Some people are misdiagnosed with depression or anxiety for years before discovering the real culprit is their Thyroid!
+Thyroid hormones directly influence brain chemistry and memory.
+Some people are misdiagnosed with depression or anxiety for years.
+They later discover the real culprit is their Thyroid!

 2. The Thyroid Gland Has a Superpower: Shape-Shifting!